 Once you figure out the value of your product and who your target audience is, you can use that information to craft your product messaging, starting with why the consumer should buy your product while demonstrating how your product’s features improve their lives and address their specific pain points.

 Once you’ve settled on your product’s core value, show potential customers what that value looks like in real life.
 You could use a case study to demonstrate the value your product provides.
 Many SaaS companies do this using their own products.

-Take Vidyard for example, they send personalized videos to interested buyers to demonstrate what their software can do, they also offer a ton of video content to engage with while prospective customers take a wander through their website.
+Take Vidyard for example, they send personalized videos to interested buyers to demonstrate what their software can do, they also offer a ton of video content to engage with while prospective customers wander through their website.

-If you can’t be your own case study, find a group of beta testers who will provide you with honest feedback, then use that feedback to determine and refine your product message.
+If you can’t be your own case study, find a group of beta testers who will provide you with honest feedback, and then use that feedback to determine and refine your product message.